Ippokratis/Roll-a-ball/_posts/2016-04-08-01-Setting-up-the-game.md

 and deselect Show Grid.

 We need to change the scale of the ground plane.
-We can do this in a number of ways..
+We can do this in a number of ways.
 We can use the Scale tool,
 simply grab the axis handle you want to change and drag the handle rescaling the plane.